kjh80222/seoulkit-video-studio/docs/phase-plan.md

 | 10 | Render report (records both plan_status and effective_status) | Report field completeness | Not started |
 | 11 | CLI integration | End-to-end test | Not started |

-Phase 0 through Phase 3 are implemented (`src/seoulkit_studio/schema/`,
+Phase 0 through Phase 4 are implemented (`src/seoulkit_studio/schema/`,
 `src/seoulkit_studio/preflight/`, `src/seoulkit_studio/execution/`
 including `execution/clip_manifest.py`, `src/seoulkit_studio/render/`
-including `render/time_format.py` and `render/trim.py`; 132/132 tests
+including `render/time_format.py`, `render/trim.py`, and
-passing as of this update, with 5 of those requiring a system `ffmpeg`/ `ffprobe` install and auto-skipping when absent).
-Phase 4 onward are not started and should not be assumed to work - do not reimplement Phase 0/1/2/2.5/3 in a new session; extend from here.
+`render/concat.py`; 140/140 tests passing as of this update, with 10 of those requiring a system `ffmpeg`/`ffprobe` install and auto-skipping when absent).
+Phase 5 onward are not started and should not be assumed to work - do not reimplement Phase 0/1/2/2.5/3/4 in a new session; extend from here.

 Phase 3 introduces the project's first external system dependency:
 `ffmpeg`/`ffprobe` must be installed to run the full test suite (not just